zz-sol/zelana/high_level_design.md

 - **Per-asset audit is complete and unforgeable**, subject to the audit secret key remaining private.
 - **CRS integrity is a hard trust dependency** — a compromised Groth16 trusted setup breaks soundness (inflation), not anonymity.
-This needs an explicit ceremony plan.
+May consider plonky-KZG if CRS becomes a concern

 ## 10. Deferred to Later Work